-Table 5: Summary of Changes to Local Area Test Features and Relation to Transportation Impact Tax
+Table 3: Summary of Local Area Test Features by Policy Area Category

-Local Area Test Red (Metro Station Policy Areas) Other Policy Areas Scoping: When is a traffic impact study needed: None required.
-Public sector monitoring replaces private sector For projects resulting in more than 50 person trips When is a transit or non-motorized impact study needed: studies.
-For projects resulting in more than 50 transit trips, or more than 100 pedestrian trips (including transit trips) Testing: When is a Tier 2 operational analysis, including travel delay, performed: None required.
+Local Area Test Core Corridor Residential Rural Scoping: When is a traffic impact study needed: None required.
 Public sector monitoring replaces private sector studies.
-When the total future CLV is greater than the Policy Area standard When is a Tier 3 network analysis, looking at multiple intersections, performed: When an intersection has a total future CLV greater than 1600, or When an intersection has a total future CLV greater than 1450, and the proposed development increases intersection demand by 10 CLV and either: (a) the intersection is on a congested roadway 9 with a travel time index greater than 2.0 as documented by monitoring reports, or (b) the intersection is within 600' of another traffic signal Mitigation: What determines the type of mitigation required: None required.
+For projects resulting in more than 75 person trips in an MSPA, or 50 person trips elsewhere in the corridor For projects resulting in more than 50 person trips When is a transit or non- motorized impact study needed: For projects resulting in more than 50 transit trips, or more than 100 pedestrian trips For projects resulting in m more than 100 pedestrian ore than 50 transit trips, or trips Testing: When is an operational analysis, including travel delay, performed: When is a network analysis, using Synchro-type evaluation tool, performed: None required.
 Public sector monitoring replaces private sector studies.
-Applicant must mitigate transportation impacts.
-In RCUAs/BPPAs, the applicant can submit a mitigation payment in lieu of construction if coordination with other transportation projects or offsite right-of-way acquisition would be required.
-Impact Tax: Red (Metro Station Policy Areas) Other Policy Areas Required, retain for funding transit accessibility improvement within the Policy Area Required
+When a proposed development increases the intersection demand by 10 CLV and tot future CLV is greater than 1350 When an intersection has a total future CLV greater than 1600, or When an intersection has a total future CLV greater than 1450, and the proposed development increases intersection demand by 10 CLV and either: (a) the intersection is on a congested arterial 4 with a travel time index greater than 2.0 as documented by monitoring reports, or (b) the intersection is within 600' of another traffic signal Mitigation: What determines the type of mitigation required: Mitigation payment not required.
+In Urban Road Code areas: It is more efficient for the public transportation solutions in a construction should be made. (based upon a percentage of be used in the Policy Area in which is a construction should be made. (based upon a percentage of be used in the Policy Area in which is a construction in the Policy Area in the Policy Area in which is a construction in the Policy Area in the Policy Area in which is a construction in the Policy Area i Applicant must mitigate transportation impacts.
+Impact Tax: Core Corridor Residential Rural Required, retain for funding transit accessibility improvement within the Policy Area Required Required Required

-9 Per Metropolitan Washington Council of Governments Congestion Management Process report.
+4 Per Metropolitan Washington Council of Governments list of congested arterials